Best Massage Gun For Sciatica Nerve Pain – Our Recommendations

 Which Theragun for Sciatica Nerve Pain?

-All the current 4th generation guns feature a 16mm amplitude apart from Theragun Mini, a mini massage gun (it has a 12mm amplitude).
+All the full-sized, current generation devices feature a 16mm amplitude (apart from Theragun Mini, it has a 12mm amplitude).
 With this high amplitude, Theraguns are great for deep tissue massage – they’re aggressive and punchy.
 This may be great for some people but not all.

 If your sciatica pain is too intense, a Theragun may be too aggressive for you.
 You may have to go for the guns with lower amplitude.